Guajillo Pepper vs New Mexico Chile: Cooking Differences

 Quick Comparison

-Guajillo Pepper measures 3K–5K SHU while New Mexico Chile registers 1K–8K SHU — making New Mexico Chile 2× hotter.
-Guajillo Pepper is known for its tangy and sweet flavor (C. annuum), while New Mexico Chile offers earthy and sweet notes (C. annuum).
+Guajillo Pepper measures 3K–5K SHU while New Mexico Chile registers 1K–8K SHU.
+That makes New Mexico Chile about 1.6x hotter by upper SHU range.
+Guajillo Pepper is known for its tangy and sweet flavor (C. annuum), while New Mexico Chile offers earthy, sweet, roasted, green-to-red notes (C. annuum).

 Guajillo Pepper